RX-M/web-public/self-study/cka-mod-4/cka-mod-4-content.md

       storage: 50Gi
 </code></pre>

 The persistent volume claim must find a persistent volume with up to 50 gigabytes of storage and the ReadWriteOnce access mode in its manifest.
+It will only be matched with any persistent volumes within the manual storage class (as declared by the PV's own storageClassName key).
 The kube-controller-manager is responsible for taking the parameters of the PVC and finding a PV that it can bind to.

 [Learn more about persistent volume claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).